 Step 1: Review the Test Overview

 • Start with the test overview to understand the context.
 What were the goals of the test?
 What specific scenarios were simulated?
+What load curve, duration, browsers, regions, or endpoints were included?
 This background will help you interpret the results more accurately.

 Step 2: Analyze Performance Metrics